huit/nepho/README.md

 * Install Nepho via pip: `pip install nepho`

 ### Installation for developing Nepho
-If you plan to develop on the Nepho codebase you will want to follow the instructions for [developer setup](https://github.com/huit/nepho/wiki/Development-environment-with-virtualenv) using virtualenv.
+If you plan to develop on the Nepho codebase you will want to follow the instructions for [[developer setup|Development-environment-with-virtualenv]] using virtualenv.

 ## Configuration